-I have been a photographer for over 45 years, growing up in New Jersey, only twenty miles from New York City.
+I have been a photographer for 50 years, growing up in New Jersey, only twenty miles from New York City.
 But it was not city life, as we had 20 acres literally inside the Great Swamp National Wildlife Refuge, inspiring a lifelong interest in birds and the natural world.
 I received my first camera in 1972, spending many hours in the darkroom.
 My wife & I moved to the Tulsa, Oklahoma area in 1982, starting and raising our family there.
 In 2009 I began selling my work at art festivals as fine art prints.

 I was featured in a Tulsa World newspaper article from the mid-1980s preparing for a "Travel with Tulsans" presentation